Salmon Patties Recipe [Video]

 • 1 tablespoon lemon juice

-• 2 tablespoon hot sauce (optional)
+• 2 tablespoons hot sauce optional

 • zest of one lemon

-• Canola or vegetable oil (to cook the patties)
+• Canola or vegetable oil to cook the patties

 Instructions

-• Place salmon skin-side down in a lightly greased baking sheet, and season with some salt and pepper.
+• Place salmon skin-side down on a lightly greased baking sheet, and season with some salt and pepper.
 Brush with olive oil, and bake it for 10 minutes (uncovered) in the oven at 425˚F.

 • Once baked, discard the skin, and flake the salmon with a fork.
 If it has any bones, remove them.

-• Next, add to the salmon the rest of ingredients, and mix them together using your hands.
+• Next, add to the salmon the rest of the ingredients, and mix them together using your hands.

-• Use an ice cream scoop for portioning so each salmon patty is about the same size, and make into patties.
+• Use an ice cream scoop for portioning so each salmon patty is about the same size, and make it into patties.

 • In a skillet, add some canola or vegetable oil, about 1 inch from the surface.
 Once the oil is sizzling, add the patties to the pan.
 Cook on each side for about 4-5 minutes, or until golden brown, turning gently.

-Nutrition
+Nutrition Facts

 Comments